Assassination of Archduke Franz Ferdinand: Town Hall reception

 Arriving at the Town Hall for a scheduled reception, Franz Ferdinand showed signs of stress, interrupting a prepared speech of welcome by Mayor Fehim Čurčić to protest: "Mr. Mayor, I came here on a visit and I am greeted with bombs.
 It is outrageous."
 Duchess Sophie then whispered into Franz Ferdinand's ear, and after a pause, Franz Ferdinand said to the mayor: "Now you may speak."
 He then became calm and the mayor gave his speech.
 Franz Ferdinand had to wait as his own speech, still wet with blood from being in the damaged car, was brought to him.
 To the prepared text he added a few remarks about the day's events thanking the people of Sarajevo for their ovations "as I see in them an expression of their joy at the failure of the attempt at assassination."

 Officials and members of the Archduke's party discussed what to do next.
 The archduke's chamberlain, Baron Rumerskirch, proposed that the couple remain at the Town Hall until troops could be brought into the city to line the streets.
 Governor-General Oskar Potiorek vetoed this suggestion on the grounds that soldiers coming straight from maneuvers would not have the dress uniforms appropriate for such duties.
 "Do you think that Sarajevo is full of assassins?" he concluded.

-Franz Ferdinand and Sophie gave up their planned program in favor of visiting the wounded from the bombing, at the hospital.
+Franz Ferdinand and Sophie gave up their planned program in favour of visiting the wounded from the bombing, at the hospital.
 Count Harrach took up a position on the left-hand running board of Franz Ferdinand's car to protect the Archduke from any assault from the river side of the street.
 This is confirmed by photographs of the scene outside the Town Hall.
 At 10:45 a.m, Franz Ferdinand and Sophie got back into the motorcade, once again in the third car.
-In order to ensure the safety of the couple, General Oskar Potiorek decided that the imperial motorcade should travel straight along the Appel Quay to the Sarajevo Hospital so that they could avoid the crowded city center.
+To ensure the safety of the couple, General Oskar Potiorek decided that the imperial motorcade should travel straight along the Appel Quay to the Sarajevo Hospital so that they could avoid the crowded city center.
 However, Potiorek failed to communicate his decision to the drivers.
 As a result, the Archduke's driver, Leopold Lojka, took a right turn at the Latin Bridge just as the two drivers ahead of him had done.
 According to the historian Joachim Remak, the reason for this is that Potiorek's aide Erik von Merizzi was in the hospital, and was therefore unable to give Lojka the information about the change in plans and the driving route.
 The Sarajevo Chief of Police Edmund Gerde, who had earlier repeatedly warned Potiorek of insufficient security precautions for the imperial visit, was asked by one of the Archduke's aides to tell the drivers of the new route, but in the confusion and tensions of the moment, he neglected to do so.